 - feeling guilt, disappointment or shame

-All of these signs of stress are common after a disaster or emergency.
-Usually these reactions ease over time.
-However, media reports, anniversaries, or experiencing a similar disaster or emergency may trigger stress from the past.
-If stress is limiting you from doing things you want to do, you should talk to someone you trust or seek help from a healthcare provider.
+These signs of stress are common after a disaster or emergency.
+Usually, these reactions become easier or less over time.
+But media reports, anniversaries, or experiencing a similar disaster or emergency may trigger stress from the past.
+If stress limits you from doing things you need to do, talk to someone you trust or seek help from a healthcare provider.

 right away.